batumutsu/tekanaEwallet/README.md

 BACK-END SOLUTIONS WAS IMPLEMENTED USING SPRING BOOT FRAMEWORK:

-The following are the some of the minimum required features included in the solution:
+The following are the minimum required features included in the solution:

 Customer Registration: This service will handle the creation and management of customer accounts.
 It will provide APIs for registering new customers, as well as retrieving and updating existing customer information.